 Make sure to place them upright in a dust-free, waterproof container.
 Stacking them or laying them flat is going to warp the records.

 Also, remember that the sleeves are protective, so keep the records in them.
 The sleeves will keep dust and other elements away from the records.

 Find the coolest, most consistent area in your house and store your records there.
-Alternatively, if you have too many records to store in your house, find a temperature-controlled storage unit or space that’s pest-free and have ample ventilation.
+Alternatively, if you have too many records to store in your house, find a temperature-controlled storage unit or a space that’s pest-free and has ample ventilation.

 Have your most valuable vinyl records appraised.

 Having a mere idea of what your records are worth is one thing, but when you have a record in your stock that could be worth hundreds or even thousands of dollars, the best thing you can do is to have those appraised by a professional.

 One of the most popular appraisers online is Marshall, more widely known as Mighty John Marshall.
 You can send in your records to him (minimum of 5) through his website MoneyMusic, which he’ll appraise for $1 per record.

 Unless you’re looking to move your items really quickly and get cash right away, you’d want to consider as many offers as you can.
 You want to get the best price, but more importantly, you want to examine all the potential buyers so you can weed out the sketchy ones.

 Start Selling Vinyl Records Today!